 Deuteronomy 7:19 “You saw with your own eyes the great trials, the signs and wonders, the mighty hand and outstretched arm, with which the LORD your God brought you out.
 The LORD your God will do the same to all the peoples you now fear.”

-The Righteous and the Unrighteous.
+The difference between the Righteous and the Unrighteous.

-When trouble comes upon a people, whether it is locally or globally, it typically involves both the righteous and the unrighteous.
+When trouble comes upon a nation, whether it is locally or globally, it typically involves both the righteous and the unrighteous.
 There is a long history of nations being subjected to conquering nations, judgement for sin, and quite simply God bringing trials to purify His people.
 Whatever the circumstances there is a difference in how one group responds versus another.

 Proverbs 11:7-11 “When a wicked man dies, his expectation will perish,